Muennighoff/Muennighoff.github.io/_pages/about.md

   - /about.html
 ---

-I'm an AI research engineer working on **large language models**.
+I'm an AI research engineer working on **large language models** at Contextual AI.
 I did my bachelor's at [Peking University](https://en.wikipedia.org/wiki/Peking_University) & have since been in industry.
 I've worked in Chinese, English, Japanese, French & German, but I don't have enough parameters so I forgot much of the last two 😅

 My research focuses on creating better and more general language models.
 To do so, I've had the chance to work with amazing collaborators on: